Asbestos Class Action Lawsuits

 Class action certification failed as an aggregation tool for asbestos litigation under Georgine v.
 Amchem Products, Inc.

-The Court of Appeals for the Third Circuit found that the class could not adequately meet Federal Rule of Civil Procedure requirements because all asbestos cases are unique.
+The Court of Appeals for the Third Circuit found that the class could not adequately meet Federal Rule of Civil Procedure requirements.
+The court ruled this way because all asbestos cases are unique.

 All asbestos victims do not have similar diseases, nor were they exposed in the same way or to the same asbestos products.
 The Supreme Court of the United States ultimately affirmed the Court of Appeals for the Third Circuit’s decision in a case called Amchem Products Inc. v.
 Windsor.